 It is an example of Javier's mental toughness that he returned to Syria after narrowly escaping death in the same attack in Homs that killed our friend Marie Colvin of The Sunday Times and the French photojournalist Remi Ochlik.
 The rocket fire had also severely injured photographer and filmmaker Paul Conroy, another friend, who was working with Marie.

 Javier and Ricardo were abducted last September near Raqaa.
 At the time, I was in Aleppo province, nearby, but did not know what had happened until later.
 The following week, Anthony Lloyd of the The Times had to endure a harrowing few hours being held at an Isis checkpoint in the same area.

 The issue of reporting Syria came up two weeks ago when a Russian journalist decided to join me and two colleagues, both Western correspondents based in Moscow, having a drink at the Ukraine Hotel in Simferpol, the Crimean capital.
-Gain just about all positive factors of Essay service be really good and savor your daily life

 The journalist complained about the Western media's coverage of Ukraine and gave Syria as another example of biased reporting.
 It was unfortunate for the Russian that he worked for the state-owned Russia Today which had journalists resigning on air at the time to protest against the Kremlin's actions in Crimea.
 At the end, there was a sudden volte-face: our Russian became very morose that he could not report what he wanted to because he needed to keep his job.

 Propaganda had played a significant role in Crimea.
 One factor for many who voted to join Russia in the referendum was fear that "fascists" and "neo-Nazis" would be rolling in from Kiev to carry out lethal attacks.
 Sections of the Russian media had played up this fear.